betaflight/betaflight/docs/Blackbox.md

 ### OpenLog configuration

-This section applies only if you are using the OpenLog or OpenLog Lite original firmware on the OpenLog.
+This section applies only if you are using the OpenLog or OpenLog Light original firmware on the OpenLog.
 If you flashed it with the special OpenLog Blackbox firmware, you don't need to configure it further.

 Power up the OpenLog with a microSD card inside, wait 10 seconds or so, then power it down and plug the microSD card